sridharmanohar/Design-Patterns/Spring-Security-Running-Notes.md

     * When using the WebSecurityConfigurerAdapter, logout capabilities are automatically applied.
     * The default is that accessing the URL /logout will log the user out by:
         * Invalidating the HTTP Session
-        * Cleaning up any RememberMe authentication that was configured **what is RememberMe??**
+        * Cleaning up any RememberMe authentication that was configured
-        * Clearing the SecurityContextHolder  **what does a SecurityContextHolder contain??**
+        * Clearing the SecurityContextHolder
         * Redirect to /login?logout
     * however, you also have various options to further customize your logout requirements:
       *protected void configure(HttpSecurity http) throws Exception {*